-12 In the case of a finding of an appeal granted for a procedural error by the Determination Panel, a new Determination Panel will be used.
+&lt;sup>10 In the case of a finding of an appeal granted for a procedural error by the Determination Panel, a new Determination Panel will be used.

-- a.
-If the Dean of the College recommended a sanction of dismissal and no appeal was requested, the President will refer the sanction recommendation to the Executive Committee of the Board for review and consideration. - b.
-If the Dean of the College recommended a sanction of dismissal and the Appeal Panel recommended a sanction less than dismissal, the President will determine whether to accept the Appeal Panel sanction recommendation (which shall then become the final sanction); impose a different sanction that is less than dismissal (which shall then become the final sanction) or recommend a sanction of dismissal for review and consideration by the Executive Committee of the Board. - c.
-If the Dean of the College and the Appeal Panel recommended dismissal, the President will refer the sanction recommendation(s) to the Executive Committee of the Board for review and consideration. - d.
-If the President refers a recommended sanction of dismissal to the Executive Committee of the Board, the referral will be communicated in writing by the President to the Complaining Party and Responding Party.
-The President will provide the Executive Committee with the Investigative Report, any response of the Complaining Party and/or Responding Party to the Investigative Report, the Determination Panel written findings, the recommendation of the Dean of the College of dismissal, and if applicable, the written appeal materials submitted by the Complaining Party and/or the Responding Party to the Appeal Panel, the Appeal Panel's written decision pursuant to Section VII.B.7(b)(i), and the Dean of the College's recommended sanction following such appeal.
-The Executive Committee may grant both the Responding Party and the Complaining Party the right to address the Executive Committee, if the Executive Committee deems it appropriate.
-The Executive Committee of the Board of Trustees will make the final determination of the sanction. - e.
-The Title IX Coordinator will inform the Parties simultaneously and in writing of the outcome of the appeal.

-Training of the President and Executive Committee of the Board.
-Each of the President and the Executive Committee of the Board of Trustees shall receive training on sexual misconduct cases and appeals prior to reviewing any matter under this Section VII.B.7(b)(ii).
+- (3) If the Sanctioning Official and the Appeal Panel recommended dismissal, the President will refer the sanction recommendation(s) to the Executive Committee of the Board for review and consideration. - (4) If the President refers a recommended sanction of dismissal to the Executive Committee of the Board, the referral will be communicated in writing by the President or the Title IX Coordinator to the Complainant and Respondent.
+The President or the Title IX Coordinator will provide the Executive Committee with the Investigative Report, any response of the Complainant and/or Respondent to the Investigative Report, the Determination Panel written findings, the recommendation of the Sanctioning Official of dismissal, and if applicable, the written appeal materials submitted by the Complainant and/or the Respondent to the Appeal Panel, the Appeal Panel's written decision pursuant to Section VII.B.8(b)(v), and the Sanctioning Official's recommended sanction following such appeal.
+The Executive Committee may grant both the Respondent and the Complainant the right to address the Executive Committee, if the Executive Committee deems it appropriate.
+The Executive Committee of the Board of Trustees will make the final determination of the sanction. - (5) The Title IX Coordinator will inform the Parties simultaneously and in writing of the outcome of the appeal. - (vii) Training of the President and Executive Committee of the Board.
+Each of the President and the Executive Committee of the Board of Trustees shall receive training on sexual misconduct cases and appeals prior to reviewing any matter under Section VII.B.8(b)(vi).

-8. Timeframe for Completion of Investigation and Disciplinary Process
+9. Timeframe for Completion of Investigation and Disciplinary Process

-The College cannot promise the definitive timeframe of this process, but endeavor to complete its investigation and disciplinary process in a prompt manner.
+The College cannot promise the definitive timeframe of this process, but will endeavor to complete its investigation and disciplinary process in a prompt manner.
 The U.S. Department of Education has made clear that the length of investigations may vary with the complexity and unique factors in each case.
 Examples of such factors include, without limitation, circumstances in which critical witnesses are unavailable or if law enforcement requests the College temporarily halt its investigation for a brief period of time.
 Accordingly, all timeframes set forth in this Policy may be altered by the Title IX Coordinator for good cause.
 The College's overarching goal is that all complaints be investigated in a prompt, fair, and impartial manner.

-9. Additional Matters
+10. Additional Matters